NeuroTec

 Teaching

-Neurotechnology for students of the Postgraduate Sleep Master, Master program in Biomedical Engineering; Rehabilitation Technology for students of the European Stroke Master program; Artificial Intelligence (AI) for medical time series, for MSc in AI in Medicine; Advanced Python for MSc in Bioinformatics; Advanced electrophysiology from neuronal firing to chronic recordings of electroencephalography (EEG) over months.
+Neurotechnology for students of the Postgraduate Sleep Master, Neurotechnology lecture series at the Master program in Biomedical Engineering; Rehabilitation Technology for students of the European Stroke Master program; Artificial Intelligence (AI) for medical time series, for MSc in AI in Medicine; Advanced Python for MSc in Bioinformatics; Advanced electrophysiology from neuronal firing to chronic recordings of electroencephalography (EEG) over months.

 Research

-Sensor technology to quantify motor and non-motor symptoms in patients with neurodegenerative diseases; Assistive technology for brain-injured patients; Studying neural mechanisms of auditory processing in sleep and wakefulness with the use of invasive electrophysiological recordings and high-density scalp EEG; Measuring, quantifying and modulating cortical excitability acutely and chronically in epilepsy patients, and in patients with sleep disorders (narcolepsy, insomnia, REM sleep behavior disorder).
+Sensor-based digital biomarkers for motor function, cognition and mood.
+Assistive technology for brain-injured patients; Studying neural mechanisms of auditory processing in sleep and wakefulness with the use of invasive electrophysiological recordings and high-density scalp EEG; Measuring, quantifying and modulating cortical excitability acutely and chronically in epilepsy patients, and in patients with sleep disorders (narcolepsy, insomnia, REM sleep behavour disorder).

 External Partners